top of page

 In Texas law, the word "custody" is not used in any legal documents.
 In Texas the term used is conservatorship.
 "Child Custody" doesn't have a singular definition even when dealing with a joint conservatorship the parameters can vary.
 It is very unusual for one parent to be granted authority to keep the children from the other parent without any visitation rights.
 However, in making any determination of parental rights to a child, the court will consider what is in the child's best interests.

-Do I need to hire a divorce lawyer?
+Do I need to hire a divorce lawyer if I'm getting a divorce?

-You are not required to hire a divorce attorney.
+You are not required to hire a divorce attorney for your divorce case.
 You have the option of representing yourself.
 However, divorce law and divorce matters are complicated and emotionally loaded.
 By representing yourself you may be putting yourself at a significant disadvantage throughout the divorce process.
+Hiring a lawyer experienced in divorce and other family law issues can help you navigate the legal process and have your interests represented with professionalism for the best possible outcome.

 What is typically considered as alimony is referred to as spousal maintenance in the Texas Family Code.
 Yes, spousal maintenance is available under Texas law.
 However, a spouse must meet the requirements under the Texas Family Code before a Court may grant spousal maintenance.
 Additionally, courts will consider all relevant factors before granting an award of spousal maintenance.